Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Convergence towards a standing terrace of bistable stationary solutions and value of the asymptotic energy

-\end{lemma} \begin{proof} The fact that $m_-=m_+$ follows from the definition of $\dEsc$.
-To prove uniform convergence towards $m_+=m_-$, we may again proceed by contradiction and use a compactness argument, or use properties~\vref{coerc_fire,dt_fire} for the functional $t\mapsto\fff(t)$. \end{proof} The next lemma (and the repetition of the same argument if the number of ``bumps'' is larger than $1$) is the only place in this paper where hypothesis \hypDiscStat is required. \begin{lemma}[approach to an inhomogeneous stationary solution] Assume that the second alternative of \cref{cor:prf_patt} occurs (that is, $x_{\textup{\textrm{Esc}},1,-}(t)$ is finite for every sufficiently large time $t$).
-Then there exists a stationary solution $u_{\infty,1}$ in the set $\statsolnorm(\mmm_0)$ such that $u_{\infty,1}(x)$ approaches $m_-$ when $x$ approaches $-\infty$, and such that the maps
+The next lemma (and the repetition of the same argument if the number of stationary solutions involved in the asymptotic pattern is larger than $1$) is the only place in this paper where hypothesis \textup{(\hyperlink{hypDiscStat}{\hypDiscStatRef{\valueOfV}})} is required.
+For an illustration see \cref{fig:value_asymptotic_energy}. \end{proof} \begin{lemma}[approach to an inhomogeneous stationary solution] There exists a stationary solution $\phi_1$ in the set $\PhiZeroNorm(\valueOfV)$ such that $\phi_1(\xi)$ goes to $m_+$ as $\xi$ goes to $+\infty$, and such that the functions

-converge, uniformly on every compact subset of $\rr$, towards $u_{\infty,1}$ when $t$ approaches $+\infty$. \end{lemma} \begin{proof} Take a sequence $(t_p)_{p\in\nn}$, such that $t_p$ approaches $+\infty$ when $p$ approaches $+\infty$.
-Up to extracting a subsequence, we may assume that the maps
+converge, uniformly on every compact subset of $\rr$, towards $\phi_1$ as time goes to $+\infty$. \end{lemma} \begin{proof}[Proof of \cref{lem:cv_inhomog_case}] Take a sequence $(t_n)_{n\in\nn}$, such that $t_n$ goes to $+\infty$ as $n$ goes to $+\infty$.
+According to \cref{lem:compactness,lem:ut_small}, up to extracting a subsequence, it may be assumed that the functions

-converge, uniformly on every compact subset of $\rr$, towards a stationary solution $y\mapsto u_{\infty,1}(y)$ of system~\cref{init_syst}.
-It follows from the definition of $x_{\textup{\textrm{Esc}},1,-}(t)$ that
+converge, uniformly on every compact subset of $\rr$, towards a stationary solution $\xi\mapsto \phi_1(\xi)$ of system~\cref{init_syst}.
+It follows from the definition of $\xEscOf{1}{+}(t)$ that